hany606/hany606.github.io/index.md

 - **December 2021:** Got accepted in Master of Science programme in ’Master Systems and Control’ from University of Twente.

-**Disclaimer: of course many failures, bad news and rejections happened during these wonderful news, however, I am determined to overcome these failures inshallah**
+*Note: of course many failures, bad news and rejections happened during these wonderful news, however, I am determined to overcome these failures inshallah.*

 ## Research Interest
 At the current moment, I am interested in: